Summer-Internship-VNIT/NeuroCare_SIP/README.md

 # NeuroCare
-### :AI-Powered Diagnostic System for Early Detection of Tuberculous Meningitis
+### AI-Powered Diagnostic System for Early Detection of Tuberculous Meningitis

 Welcome to the **NeuroCare** repository.
 NeuroCare is an AI-driven clinical decision support tool designed to assist in the early detection of Tuberculous Meningitis (TBM) using Cerebrospinal Fluid (CSF) biomarker analysis.
 Developed as part of a Summer Internship Program at VNIT Nagpur, this project integrates machine learning, advanced data engineering, and full-stack web development to provide a deployable diagnostics platform for clinical environments.